TheWonderfulLizardOfOz/DnD-Bot/README.md

 # TODO list

-- Completely random backgrounds, using features from different backgrounds
 - Members being able to add their own custom backstories and features as well as adding to pre-existing ones
 - Dice roller that could respond tp !roll d4 or !roll 5d7 or any combinations and output a total
 - Add more to background features such as languages, stats and proficiencies